Ein Kerem (Karem)

 Today, Ein Kerem is a remarkable and picturesque village, with old Arabic style houses and lovely gardens.
 Many pilgrims visit the holy sites of Ein Kerem while staying in the vicinity of Jerusalem, and the village attracts tourists and families who come to enjoy the special atmosphere, or stay at its guest houses.

-A view of the southern hill is seen below.
-The "visitation" path, from Mary's spring to the Visitation church , is seen on the bottom.
-On the hillside is the Visitation church (on the right) and the Moskubiya Russian church (in the center).
+The photo shows a view of the southern side of Ein Kerem.
+The "visitation" path, from Mary's spring to the Visitation church , is seen in the middle of the view.
+On the hillside is the Visitation church (center) and the Moskubiya Russian church (top left).

 Click on the photos to view in higher resolution...